 Camila Navarrette (she/ella)

-Influenced by her Mexican-American family’s commitment to creating change and connecting through food, you can often find her making a mess in the kitchen, reading, ranting, and dreaming of days at the beach or starry nights in the Sonoran desert.
+Influenced by her Mexican-American family’s commitment to creating change and connecting through food, you can often find her making a mess in the kitchen or at the pottery wheel, reading, ranting, or dreaming of days at the beach or starry nights in the Sonoran desert.